jamesrobertlloyd/gp-structure-search/README.md

 6. Automated kernel discovery!

-7. The results of the kernel search will be in a text file.
+7. The results of the kernel search will be in a text file in your results directory.
 Many helper functions to summarize results are in postprocessing.py.
 For example, to produce nice plots of your decomposition, call make_all_1d_figures()

 If you have any questions about getting this running on your machine, please let us know.